ZioPao/The-Only-Cure/README.md

 # Tutorial
-Guide here with some more info

 ## Amputation
-Get a saw, click on it, amputate stuff
+Get a Saw or a Garden Saw, right click on it, and choose which limb to amputate.
 Keep in mind that if you amputate your upper arm, you won't be able to equip any prosthesis.
+You can also drag n' drop your Saw item direclty into the afflicted area to start cutting it off.

 ## Cicatrization
 Check cicatrization from medical check.